 Thick heavy leather tied squarely around your ankles hardly allows for much airflow to your feet.
 Imagine those shackles when it's 95 out.
-Like with all the other warm weather gear, look for boots or riding shoes that keep you protected while allowing for maximum airflow constructed on a lightweight frame.
+Like with all the other warm weather gear, look for vented boots or riding shoes that keep you protected while allowing for maximum airflow constructed on a lightweight frame.

-Don't misunderstand warm weather gear keeps you cooler but hot is hot so continually consuming water to stay hydrated and taking breaks to strip down and fully cool off makes for a successful riding day in the sun.
+Don't misunderstand warm weather and vented riding gear keeps you cooler but hot is hot so continually consuming water to stay hydrated and taking breaks to strip down and fully cool off makes for a successful riding day in the sun.
 Of course, you can always find that rouge farm sprinkler and enjoy the ride-by, perhaps more than once.